gkalalaciu/fetchStaff/README.md

 - fetch the .JSON file, for each staff, **add it to the STAFF content** (So, we will be able now to modify it via Druapl Admin panel)
 - fetch the .JSON file, for each staff, **create the corresponding .html.twig file** like this: ``facultyName/staffName.html.twig``

-You will find the .JSON file sample and the twig file sample.
+You will find the .JSON file sample and the twig file sample attached.

-PROBLEMS:
-- I can create the twig file.